Exabyte-io/documentation/docs/collaboration/organizations.md

+Organizations refer to collaborative accounts comprising multiple Users.
+The User who initially created the organization will be automatically appointed as the **Owner** of that organization, which attributes to him certain administrative privileges over the other Users.
+Such privileges can then be shared  by the Owner at an equal level with specially designated **Administrators** of the organization.
+All other non-administrative Users belonging to a certain organization are then classed as simple organization **Members**.
+The title of Owner is not immutable following the initial organization creation, rather it may at any point be relinquished to other Users.

 Organizations provie a way for multiple users to collaborate.
 Organization "Owners" and "Administrators" can manage "Members" access to data with a comprehensive set of security features.

 # Creating an organization